 Malmö – Journal of our Gay City Trip to Southern Sweden

 A journal of our 4-day Gay City Trip to Malmö during Pride Weekend.
 Did we already mention, that we love Sweden?
-The Scandinavian country is one of our favorite European gay travel destinations that is currently ranking on the top position of this year’s Gay Travel Index 2019 together with Canada.
+The Scandinavian country is one of our favorite European gay travel destinations that is currently ranking in the top position of this year’s Gay Travel Index together with Canada.
 Besides this encouraging data, we also experienced an ongoing welcoming and LGBTQ+ friendly environment be it in the bigger cities of Stockholm and Malmö or in the countryside of the South Swedish county Skåne.

 Malmö was one destination on our gay travel bucket list for 2019 where we planned to experience the gay- and bike-friendly atmosphere on the eve of World Pride in 2021.
-And, of course, the inviting warm summer weather, the mild Baltic Sea and the Architectural highlights of Malmö just waited to be discovered by bike and by boat.
-Join us on our Malmö Gay City Trip to Southern Sweden and experience the 5th most bike-friendly town in the world with photos, videos, stories, tips and info through a Couple of Men‘s eyes.
+And, of course, the inviting warm summer weather, the mild Baltic Sea, and the Architectural highlights of Malmö just waited to be discovered by bike and by boat.
+Join us on our Malmö Gay City Trip to Southern Sweden and experience the 5th most bike-friendly town in the world with photos, videos, stories, tips, and info through a Couple of Men‘s eyes.

 Summer in Sweden – Malmö Gay City Trip